core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ## OSCORE Security Context Parameters Registry {#ssec-iana-security-context-parameter-registry}

-IANA is asked to register the following entries in the "OSCORE Security Context Parameters" Registry defined in {{Section 9.4 of I-D.ietf-ace-oscore-profile}}.
+IANA is asked to register the following entries in the "OSCORE Security Context Parameters" Registry defined in {{Section 9.4 of RFC9203}}.

 *  Name: det_senderId
 *  CBOR Label: TBD3